Einstein Type Systems on Complete Manifolds: Building global barrier functions

-This result is enough for our goals, but to highlight the variety of constructions of barrier functions, we will offer another possible choice for $a$ and $b$.
-We will not translate it into an existence result as it would add little to the one we already have.
+This result is enough for our goals, but to highlight the variety of constructions of barrier functions, we offer an alternative choice for $a$ and $b$ which will allow one to consider the case $R = 0$ and $\tau = 0$ on a compact $K \subset M$ with $\tau^2>0$ on $M\backslash K$ and thus to shift the constraint onto the magnetic datum $\epsilon_3$.